zydreaa/ToDoList/readme.md

 App was created that entered tasks would be stored to file (CSV).
 So user is able to create file, save to file or delete file.
-Also system will throw exception messages if any issues/problems will appear.
+System will throw exception messages if any issues/problems will appear.